 In this Shopify pricing review, we’ll investigate commonly misunderstood concept of transaction fees, how you can remove them, and how you can save on credit card fees.

-When it comes to Shopify pricing plans, we’ve heard mixed reviews.
+When it comes to their pricing plans, however, reviews are mixed.
 It really boils down to two separate camps.

-Some say it’s well worth the investment and some say the fees are giant rip-offs.
+Some say it’s well worth the investment and others say the fees are giant rip-offs.